mrrfv/open-android-backup/README.md

 # Linux Android Backup

-Linux Android Backup is a tiny shell script & Flutter app that makes securely backing up Android devices on Linux and macOS easy, without vendor lock-ins or using closed-source software that could put your data at risk.
+Linux Android Backup is a tiny shell script & Flutter app that makes securely backing up Android devices easy, without vendor lock-ins or using closed-source software that could put your data at risk.
 It's based on ADB but doesn't use the deprecated `adb backup` command.

+Despite its name, this project works on Windows, macOS and Linux (see [issue #2](https://github.com/mrrfv/linux-android-backup/issues/2)).

 **Status:** Works, albeit testers are needed (my testbench broke).